luisbelloch/sql_workshop/slides.md

 # Exercise

-Create a table to emulate a job queue, where only a single job can be run concurrently.
+Create a table to emulate a job queue, where there are many workers querying and reserving jobs from it.

 *queue.sql*